Out of the Past: Production

-Background and production

-Daniel Mainwaring wrote Build My Gallows High while on retreat after writing six movies in one year.
-He was also slightly burned out on detective fiction, having written several novels featuring a sleuthing reporter named Robin Bishop.
-He read a poem by an African-American writer that provided the title for the novel.

-One scholar deduced that the poem in question is "Haman" from Benjamin Cutler Clark's The Past, Present, and Future (1867).
+Daniel Mainwaring wrote Build My Gallows High in 1946 while on retreat after writing six screenplays in one year.
+He had also tired of detective fiction, having written several novels featuring a sleuthing reporter named Robin Bishop.
+The title for the novel originated in a poem, believed by one scholar to be "Haman" from Benjamin Cutler Clark's The Past, Present, and Future (1867).
 The poem is about Haman's machinations and includes the line, "At length a gallows high he swung, upon which all were to be hung..."

 A script reader at RKO Pictures recommended the novel as a "worthy addition to the rough, tough school of Chandler, Cain and Burnett...presents an almost perfect story for an actor like Bogart".
 William Dozier approved the purchase for $20,000, which included Mainwaring as screenwriter.
-Gallup's Audience Research recommended RKO change the title to Out of the Past.
+Gallup's Audience Research recommended that RKO change the title to Out of the Past.
 Warren Duff was unsure about Mainwaring's first draft.
-One of the problems was The Kid narrated the film, which convoluted the structure.
-Duff paid James M. Cain $20,000 to re-write it, but the second draft was so flawed Duff hired Mainwaring back to finish the screenplay.
+One of the problems was that The Kid narrated the film, which convoluted the structure.
+Duff paid James M. Cain $20,000 to rewrite it, but the second draft was so flawed that Duff hired Mainwaring again to finish the screenplay.

-Out of the Past was produced by RKO Pictures, and the key personnel—director Jacques Tourneur, cinematographer Nicholas Musuraca, actors Mitchum and Greer, along with Albert S. D'Agostino's design group—were long-time RKO collaborators.
-Although the studio focused on making B-films during the early 1940s, the post–World War II Out of the Past was given a comparatively lavish budget.
+Out of the Past was produced by RKO Pictures.
+Key personnel—director Jacques Tourneur, cinematographer Nicholas Musuraca, actor Mitchum, and Albert S. D'Agostino's design group—were all long-time RKO collaborators.
+Although the studio focused on making B-films during the early 1940s, the post–World War II Out of the Past was afforded a comparatively lavish budget.

-John Garfield and Dick Powell turned down the lead.
-Kirk Douglas, in only his third credited screen performance, plays a supporting role but a central part in the story as Mitchum's antagonist.
-The next time Mitchum and Douglas played major roles in the same picture was in the 1967 Western The Way West, alongside Richard Widmark.
+John Garfield and Dick Powell declined the lead role.
+Kirk Douglas appears in his third credited screen performance, having made his critically noted debut in 1946's The Strange Love of Martha Ivers.
+The next time that Mitchum and Douglas played major roles in the same picture occurred in the 1967 Western The Way West.

-Musuraca also shot Tourneur's 1942 RKO horror film Cat People.